vjelic/madengine-glog-fork/docs/madengine-cli-guide.md

 # madengine-cli Guide

-A production-ready, modern command-line interface for the madengine Distributed Orchestrator built with Typer and Rich for building and running AI models in distributed scenarios.
+A production-ready, modern command-line interface for the madengine Distributed Orchestrator built with Typer and Rich for building and running AI models in distributed scenarios within the MAD (Model Automation and Dashboarding) package.

 ## Table of Contents